ZiplEix/myrepo/README.md

 We all agree that the structure of our Epitech repos is always the same ?

-So why not automate your creation a bit ?
+So why not automate it creation a bit ?

 By answering 4 questions, this script will create YOUR repo (exactly as you imagine it) !